Vlad Țepeș League: Demise and posterity

 As noted by Georges Oudard, the PC never stood a chance to regain power, but became noted for advocating "the sanity of economic and financial orthodoxy against the temptations of a coming world".
 The party criticized all attempts at furthering the land reform, and, through Periețeanu, proposed abandoning the gold standard for the Romanian leu, favoring fiat money as the "best economic policy"—although, as Filipescu had argued in 1931, this measure was seen by the PC as tragic.
 Periețeanu also wanted the state to withdraw from any regulation of foreign trade.
 During the local elections of early 1937, the PC formalized its alliance with the PNȚ and PSDR, with underground support from the Communist Party.
 This pact, ridiculed from the right, was meant to curb the rise of the Iron Guard and the National Christian Party (PNC).
 A sympathetic review in Dimineața called it a "front for the defense of democracy", suggesting that Filipescu's "right-wing party" had rallied with the left as a "warning to the supporters of dictatorship."
 The alliance only became functional in some areas of the country, and, overall, its bid failed, again due to PȚR opposition.
 Filipescu himself ran on the PNȚ list for the Yellow Sector, during which time the far-right publicized his links to Jewish businessmen; he managed to win a seat on the Bucharest Council, on April 19.
 By August, he was reportedly emerging as a favorite in the coming selection of a deputy to the Bucharest Mayor.

+In 1935–1936, Filipescu expressed his disdain toward Italian fascism, and supported the Ethiopian Empire in its effort to resist the Italian invasion.
+According to claims made in Italy's Il Piccolo, this did not sit well with his followers: in July 1936, "a numerous group of conservative-party members" published a letter against its own president.
 By October 24, 1937, when the PC held a plenary meeting at Lucifer Cinema in Dudești, G. Budișteanu was concurrently head of the PC branch in the Black (Second) Sector and General Secretary of the national body.
 In that same meeting, Filipescu demanded that the state mobilize its resources against antisemitic agitation.
 While he acknowledged the theoretical existence of a "Jewish Question", Filipescu remained committed to non-violence and spoke of Jews as "siblings of another race".
 Filipescu also warned that manifestos by the "so-called far-right movements [...] affirm a new expropriation", and acknowledged that the PNL's return to power, with Tătărescu, had been a better alternative; Perșinaru underscored that the party was committed to peaceful methods, while Periețeanu discussed the importance of economic stances, and the coming irrelevancy of political doctrines.